Hiking The Easthouse National Recreation Trail

 There are two forks along this trail.
 One fork of the trail joins the Palisade Trail.
 The other fork follows the divide north along the Skalkaho Game Preserve.

-Overall, Easthouse National Recreation Trail is the 11th most popular hiking trail of all 19 hikes in Montana.
+Overall, Easthouse National Recreation Trail is the 10th most popular hiking trail of all 19 hikes in Montana.
+Several of the better hiking trails are nearby Easthouse National Recreation Trail including Sawmill-Curry Trail System, Lolo Trail and Blue Mountain National Recreation Trail.